DuendeInexistente/Cirque/ShortStories/post.md

-Cobalt Cuirass had done much in his life— he’d been a knight of various causes for the last fifty years, and a mercenary for thrice as much before that, and at the end of the day there were few things that that life had not readied him for.
+Cobalt Cuirass had done much in his life— he’d been a knight of various causes for the last fifty years, and a mercenary for thrice that before, and at the end of the day there were few things that that life had not readied him for.

 Boredom, and small talk, were two of those things.